Hope. Healing. Support.

 My Philosophy

-In a world where grief and loss touch us all, I stand by the belief that these profound experiences can deepen our understanding of life’s purpose and the human condition.
+In a world where grief and loss touch us all, I stand by the belief that such profound experiences can deepen our understanding of life’s purpose and the human condition.
 I don’t profess to have all the answers, nor do I view grief as something to be ‘fixed.’
 To me, grief is a testament to love.
-It’s sacred, normal, and very often, necessary.
+It’s sacred, normal, and necessary.

 I believe that true healing is a holistic experience encompassing mind, body and spirt.
 A combination of therapy, nutrition, exercise, nature, ritual, and more can help people reclaim their life and rediscover their innermost essence – their true and wild nature.
-If the pain of grief has left you feeling broken, I invite you to use the Japanese art of Kintsugi as a metaphor for life – our worst experiences and greatest hardships, can be transformed into something of value and even beauty, here is an opportunity to rebuild yourself with compassion and curiosity while honoring who and what we have lost.
+If the pain of grief has left you feeling broken, I invite you to use the Japanese art of Kintsugi as a metaphor for life – our worst experiences and greatest hardships, can be transformed into something of value and even beauty.
+Here is an opportunity to rebuild a life that truly honors who and what we have lost, to build a legacy of love.

 Free E-Book Downloads